- Next to New

-When it comes to luxury sedans, few can match the 2018 Mercedes-Benz S-Class and BMW 7-Series.
+When it comes to luxury sedans, few can match the 2019 Mercedes-Benz S-Class and 2020 BMW 7-Series.
 So, how do they compare against one another?
-Taking a closer look, it’s easy to see that the Mercedes-Benz S-Class is the stronger and better-equipped sedan, and offers the pure luxury experience Anthem drivers seek.
-We’ve compared the BMW 7-Series vs. Mercedes-Benz S-Class below, starting with the base-level 740i and S 450 Sedans.
+Taking a closer look, it’s easy to see that the Mercedes-Benz S-Class is the stronger and better-equipped sedan, offering the pure luxury experience Laughlin drivers seek.
+We’ve compared the BMW 7-Series vs. Mercedes-Benz S-Class below, starting with the base-level 740i and S 450 sedans.

 |9-Speed Automatic||Transmission||8-Speed Automatic|

 |Standard||Android Auto™||Feature Not Offered|

 |Standard||Cabin Fragrance System||Feature Not Offered|

 The new Mercedes-Benz S-Class and BMW 7-Series are flagship sedans, so you can expect many of the same features on either model.
 For example, both come standard with air suspension, leather seating, authentic wood trim, power front seats with memory, navigation, and telematics.
 Nevertheless, the Mercedes-Benz S-Class is a benchmark in its class for a reason; the following are standard on the S 450 but not the BMW 7-series: